Near-Optimal Private Tests for Simple and MLR Hypotheses

 Theorem~\ref{thm: GDP-MeanEst Utility} is the main technical result of the paper.
 It characterizes the role of each parameter and matches the GDP minimax lower bound up to logarithmic factors (see Proposition~\ref{prop: GDP minimax mean estimation lower bound}).
 By contrast, the approach of \citet{huang2021instance} does not attain this rate even in the Gaussian mean estimation setting, as it fixes the bin width at $O(1/\sqrt{n})$.

-The absolute error bound in Theorem~\ref{thm: GDP-MeanEst Utility} is stated at the population level, accounting for both privacy-induced randomness and sampling variability.
+It is important to note that the absolute error bound in Theorem~\ref{thm: GDP-MeanEst Utility} is stated at the population level, accounting for both privacy-induced randomness from Algorithm~\ref{alg: DP_instance_mean_estimation} and sampling variability from subexponential data.
 Under subexponential distributions, the trimmed sensitivity grows only logarithmically with the initial search range, a consequence of our design that allows the range to adapt to the underlying distribution, while clamping only a small fraction of observations (with $v$ a user-chosen constant).
 Finally, our privacy budget allocation emphasizes accurate mean estimation while ensuring that the private quantile steps contribute only a logarithmic dependence on the sample size.